ltempier/img_server/README.md

 # description

-I developed this project because I wanted to share heavy pictures (>5Mb) on my travel blog. img_server allows to upload and resize pictures at a convenient size for a website via an HTTP API.
+I developed this project because I wanted to share heavy pictures (>5Mb) on my travel blog.

+img_server allows to upload and resize pictures at a convenient size for a website via an HTTP API.
 Also I developed an interface to manage all the uploaded files.

+TODO:
+- eject react to have one project (1 package.json ...)
+- auth for upload and delete
+- better design
+- group images (albums)

 # deploy

 ```
 docker-compose up -d img_server
 ```
 > show Dockerfile for deploy instructions

 # server API